Simsreal/simulator/README.md

 3. Enter the following URL and click Add button `https://github.com/GlitchEnzo/NuGetForUnity.git?path=/src/NuGetForUnity`

+Now, you may exit the safe mode by clicking `Exit Safe Mode` button.
+### NuGet Packages

 #### NetMQ
 1. In menu, click `Nuget -> Manage NuGet Packages`
 2. Search for `NetMQ` and click `Install` button to install `NetMQ`.